FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 Smart stands for ‘save money and reduce tax’.
 It is a salary sacrifice arrangement, which reduces the cost of your pension contributions to you by making National Insurance (NI) savings.
 (Don’t confuse Smart with Smart Pension, which is a workplace Master Trust pension scheme, which you can choose to provide a flexible at-retirement service.)

+No, you can pay via deduction from salary instead but you would then pay National Insurance on the value of your contributions.
 You cannot participate in Smart if the salary sacrifice would result in reducing your salary to below the National Minimum Wage (or National Living Wage, if you are over 25).
 It is also not possible to sacrifice statutory pay, for example on maternity, paternity, adoption or sick leave.

 Yes, you can pay up to 100% of your salary in any month if you wish but the Company will only double-match up to 5% of your earnings (subject to an Earnings Limit which is currently £204,600).
 You should also be aware that the Annual Allowance puts a limit on tax-free pension savings, which for most people is £60,000 but for some could be as low as £10,000.